alexiamcdonald/metaprogramming/slides/script.md

 to explain a few things."

 Metaprogramming is basically code that writes code.
-It gives you the ability to do a bunch of really cool things like open up classes or override methods in class.
+It gives you the ability to do a bunch of really cool things like open up classes or override methods in that class.
 These abilities give you the power to customise your program and it can do this at run time.
 It's super powerful!